Code

 Change it into three variables:

-Use table2 for this exercise
+for this exercisetable2

-table2 displays the number of TB cases documented by the World Health Organization in Afghanistan, Brazil, and China between 1999 and 2000.
+displays the number of TB cases documented by the World Health Organization in Afghanistan, Brazil, and China between 1999 and 2000.
 The data contains values associated with four variables (country, year, cases, and population).

-Change table2 into the output below:
+into the output below:

 # A tibble: 6 × 4